miigwall/Spotify-Playlist-To-Text/README.md

 Bugs
 ========================
-- Don't work when using Linux (Xubuntu and Spotify Linux Preview)
+- Drag&Drop not working when using Linux (Xubuntu and Spotify Linux Preview)

 Based to
 ========================